 Promote and safeguard your service

 The APM is now being used by occupational therapists in the private sector, and also NHS teams in community, Reablement and stroke services.
-Recently a trial has started in NHS community hospitals and a UK university is planning to use APM in its emerging practice placement so that students can demonstrate the value of their input in new areas for occupational therapy.
 To see the benefits of cutting-edge outcome reporting, take a look at the simulated outcome reports for case managers and private OTs on the Downloads page.
 Additionally combined team reports are available for stroke ESD and community Reablement teams.

 In these increasingly challenging times, reporting with high-quality outcome statistics and a visually attractive presentation are the best way to promote and safeguard services, both private and NHS.